tariqulislam/express-email-project/README.md

-Email sending to client is requirment for every mordern project.
-Sending the email using node js is easy, sending the email with template is most common feature now a days.In this project will build some functionality which will help the developer to configure the email sending functionality using template very easily.
+Email sending to client is requirment for every morden project.
+Sending email from node js application with template is most common feature now a days.In this project, i have build  functionality which will help the developer to configure the email sending functionality with template very easily.
 I have use the ```express js``` and ```nodemailer``` and my own custom mail configuration to sending the email through ```gmail smtp``` and shared hosting ```email smtp```.

 # Prerequisites
 1. nodemailer